 At Little Ealing, we teach children to read using a published phonics programme called 'Read Write Inc (RWI)'.

 Sounds are introduced at a rate of one a day throughout the Autumn and Spring term.
-Children consolidate these sounds in the Summer term whilst learning to blend the sounds together to read and write words.
+Children consolidate these sounds in the Summer term whilst learning to blend the sounds to read and write words.

 What is Read Write Inc?

-Read Write Inc (RWI) is a phonics complete literacy programme that helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
+Read Write Inc (RWI) is a complete phonics literacy programme that helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 The programme is designed for children aged 4-7.
 However, at Little Ealing, we begin the programme in Nursery and will continue teaching RWI to children beyond the age of 7 if they still need support in their reading.

 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who reads challenging material is a child who will learn.
-The more a child learns, the more he or she will want to find out.
+The more a child learns, the more they want to discover.

 Using RWI, the children learn to read effortlessly so that they can put all their energy into comprehending what they read.
 It also allows them to spell effortlessly so that they can put all their energy into composing what they write.

-When using RWI to read the children will:
+When using RWI to read, the children will:

-When using RWI to write the children will:
+When using RWI to write, the children will: